Jung Ha-na: Early life

-Jung Hana was born in Uijeongbu, Gyeonggi, South Korea on February 2, 1990.
+Jung Hana was born in Uijeongbu, Gyeonggi, South Korea on 2 February 1990.
 Her mother worked as a singer in the 1980s and her father worked as a bodyguard.

 Career

-2009–present: Secret and rising popularity
+2008–2016: Secret and rising popularity

-In September 2009, TS Entertainment announced that they will be debuting a four-member girl group in October 2009.
+In September 2009 TS Entertainment announced that they will be debuting a four-member girl group in October 2009.
 Hana debuted with the stage name of Zinger, along with Han Sunhwa, Song Jieun and Jun Hyoseong, as the group, Secret.
 Prior to their debut, the group was on a documentary show called "Secret Story" which chronicled their debut process.
 They released their debut single "I Want You Back" in October 2009.

-In April 2010, Secret released their first mini-album titled Secret Time which spawned them the hit single "Magic" and served as their breakthrough song in South Korea.
+In April 2010 Secret released their first mini-album titled Secret Time which spawned them the hit single "Magic" and served as their breakthrough song in South Korea.
 In August 2010, they released their second mini-album titled "Madonna" and the title track continued their success as it topped the Gaon Single Charts.

-In January 2011, the group deviated from their "sexy" and "sassy" image and released "Shy Boy", a "cutesy" and retro-inspired song.
+In January 2011 the group deviated from their "sexy" and "sassy" image and released "Shy Boy", a "cutesy" and retro-inspired song.
 Although they were worried with the 180-degree image transformation, the single exceeded their expectations as the song was a major success.
 "Shy Boy" charted strongly in digital charts and Secret won their first trophy on music shows with the song.
 They won a total of five trophies in various music shows with "Shy Boy".
 Secret continued their success with the release of their second CD single titled "Starlight Moonlight".
 The title track became another hit for Secret as the song reached number one on the Gaon Monthly Singles Charts and won them another trophy in SBS's Inkigayo.

-The same year, Secret began a foray of Japanese activities with the release of "Madonna" and Shy Boy (EP).
+The same year Secret began a foray of Japanese activities with the release of "Madonna" and Shy Boy.
 The Japanese remake of "Madonna" debuted at number nine in the Oricon singles charts.
 Secret was one of the first three Korean girl groups to debut on the Oricon chart in the top 10, the others being Kara and Girls Generation being the first and second respectively.
 In October 2011, they released their first studio album titled Moving in Secret, which spawned them another hit with the lead single "Love is Move".
 Hana also participated in the production of Moving in Secret by writing most of the rap parts in their songs and the album featured a solo track for Hana titled "Amazinger".
-Secret released their first mini-album in Japan titled Shy Boy (EP).
+Secret released their first mini-album in Japan titled Shy Boy.
 The mini-album debuted also at number nine on the Oricon album charts.

-In February 2012, Secret released their second CD single in Japan titled "So Much For Goodbye".
+In February 2012 Secret released their second CD single in Japan titled "So Much For Goodbye".

-Starting from promotions for Secret's single "YooHoo" from their album Letter from Secret released April 30, 2013, Hana began officially promoting under her real name, Jung Hana.
+Starting from promotions for Secret's single "YooHoo" from their album Letter from Secret released 30 April 2013, Hana began officially promoting under her real name, Jung Hana.

+2023–present

+Hana started her YouTube channel '정하나 ZINGER' and started posting beauty creator content.